ariejanuarb/golang_kafka/2_kafka-simple-production/readme.md

-how we can implement a kafka consumer-producer theme in a more kind of production like way
+This is my experiment about how we can implement a kafka consumer-producer theme in a more kind of production like way

 in order to illustrate this we should write a program that :
-- simply gets a message from topic_one
+- simply write a message from topic1 (as producer)
-- put it to the topic_two
+- put it to the topic2 (as consumer)

 requirements of this project :
 - basic understanding on how apache kafka works